Errors and their Prevention in Standardization in Chemistry

 - Stoichiometry: The quantitative relationship between the reactants and products in a chemical reaction.

-- Back titration: A variation of titration in which a standardized reagent is added to excess of the unknown solution before the reaction is completed.
+- Back titration: A variation of titration in which a standardized reagent is added in excess of the unknown solution before the reaction is completed.
+This is used when the direct titration is difficult or impossible.

 Equipment and Techniques